Seismology: Detection of seismic waves

 Installation for a temporary seismic station, north Iceland highland.

 Seismometers are sensors that detect and record the motion of the Earth arising from elastic waves.
 Seismometers may be deployed at the Earth's surface, in shallow vaults, in boreholes, or underwater.
 A complete instrument package that records seismic signals is called a seismograph.
 Networks of seismographs continuously record ground motions around the world to facilitate the monitoring and analysis of global earthquakes and other sources of seismic activity.
+Locating an earthquake's epicenter is done by trilateration with at least three seismometers.
 Rapid location of earthquakes makes tsunami warnings possible because seismic waves travel considerably faster than tsunami waves.

 Seismometers also record signals from non-earthquake sources ranging from explosions (nuclear and chemical), to local noise from wind or anthropogenic activities, to incessant signals generated at the ocean floor and coasts induced by ocean waves (the global microseism), to cryospheric events associated with large icebergs and glaciers.
 Above-ocean meteor strikes with energies as high as 4.2 × 10^{13} J (equivalent to that released by an explosion of ten kilotons of TNT) have been recorded by seismographs, as have a number of industrial accidents and terrorist bombs and events (a field of study referred to as forensic seismology).
 A major long-term motivation for the global seismographic monitoring has been for the detection and study of nuclear testing.